 Your lens is mostly made up of water and protein.
 As you grow older, this protein can become damaged and begin to clump together as the lens loses flexibility and becomes thicker.
 These clumps of protein are responsible for clouding your vision.

 Early-stage cataracts may be easily treatable with a stronger eyeglass prescription or powerful bifocals.
 However, as the lens becomes more clouded, you may experience things like double vision and poor night vision.
 Bright lights may cause you problems and colors can lose vibrancy.
 At this stage of cataract development, your day-to-day life is impeded and surgery should be considered.

 Cataract surgery is among the safest and most effective surgical procedures performed in the United States.
 In a matter of minutes, our skilled surgeons can remove your damaged lens and replace it with an artificial alternative (called an intraocular lens, or IOL).
 We have performed thousands of successful cataract surgeries and have the expertise needed to help guide you through the process.

 Age is the primary risk factor when it comes to cataracts.
 The older you get, the greater your risk of developing a cataract.
 More than 50 percent of Americans age 80 and older either have cataracts or have undergone cataract surgery.
 But age isn’t the only risk factor.

 - Genetic factors (family history of cataracts)

 - Excessive exposure to sunlight

 - Long-term steroid use

 Schedule Your Cataract Screening

 We’re here to serve your every cataract need.
-If you’ve got more questions about cataracts and cataract surgery, we’d like to invite you to our state-of-the-art facility to sit down with one of our experienced cataract specialists for a consultation.
+If you’ve got more questions about cataracts and cataract surgery, we’d like to invite you for a consultation.